openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 # COBOL Check

 In this chapter, we discuss the concept of unit testing in COBOL programming language with the use of COBOL Check.
-It delivers precise, fine-grained unit testing/checking capabilities for COBOL, matching the conceptual level of detail found in unit testing frameworks designed for popular languages like Python, Ruby, C#, and Java.
+It delivers precise, fine-grained unit testing/checking capabilities for COBOL, matching the conceptual level of detail found in unit testing frameworks designed for popular languages like Python, Ruby, C#, Java etc.

 - **Introduction to COBOL Check**